-What: Monitoring and treatment of a medical nature requiring specially trained caregivers beyond what is normally available in a day care setting.
-Services are available to children and adults.
+Monitoring and treatment of a medical nature requiring specially trained caregivers beyond what is normally available in a day care setting for persons age 20 and under.
 Interim medical monitoring and treatment (IMMT) services shall provide experiences for each member's social, emotional, intellectual, and physical development.
 The service will include comprehensive developmental care and any special services for a member with special needs.
-It will include medical assessment, medical monitoring, and medical intervention as needed on a regular or emergency basis.
+It will also include medical assessment, medical monitoring, and medical intervention as needed on a regular or emergency basis.